 All in all, Japan is easy and fun country to travel with a baby.
 Don’t let any of the challenges we talk about withhold you; we just want to share our experiences so you aren’t also surprised by it!
 Japan is a special country with a special culture; the people are really nice and helpful so go, explore, and enjoy!

-For more exclusive Bebe Voyage recommendations for a trip to Tokyo, check out our city guide HERE.
+For more exclusive Bebe Voyage recommendations for a trip to Tokyo, check out our Tokyo city guide.